-If you’ve been singing sweet lullabies to your little one, this week his senses are starting to awaken and he’ll be more in tune to different sounds and colour.
+Have you been singing sweet lullabies to your little one?
+This week his senses are starting to awaken, and he’ll be more in tune to different sounds and colour.
 So sing to your heart’s content!
 Mobiles over his cot will start to grab his attention – time to run for that 30-second shower!

 Car travel with your baby

 Right about now, you might want to start getting out and about in your car, showing off your new arrival to friends and family, going for coffees with friends, and visiting relatives.
 Ensuring that you have purchased the right car seat for your baby’s weight, and that’s it’s fitted properly, is crucial.
 It’s advised never to buy a second hand car seat from someone you don’t know; the seat could have been involved in an accident, and may not be safe to re-use.

 Nappies can tell a lot when it comes to the wellbeing of your baby.
 Not enough wet nappies throughout the day, and your baby could be dehydrated.
 Deciphering the type of baby poop your baby is passing can also be a great indicator of whether he’s constipated, and needs to see your GP.
 Bet you never thought you’d spend so much time discussing bodily functions!